 - The Environmental Commission has set up a collection container at the public works Recycling Center for the Terracycle items.
 For more recycling ideas, check out the Bordentown Township Environmental Commission.

 - Holiday Lights?
 The County accepts non-working strands at the County Resource Recovery Complex!

 Blue Recycling Carts:

 - When placing blue recycling carts at the curb, make sure that the metal bar on the recycling bucket is facing OUT to the street.
 Allow 3 feet of clearance on each side of the cart.

 - For an additional recycling cart or a cart of a different size, call 609-291-2133 or email the Township Department of Public Works

-Recycling can also be dropped off at the Township Recycling Center at 266 Crosswicks Road on Mondays through Fridays from 8 AM to 3:30 PM or Saturday from 9 AM to 1 PM.
+Recycling can also be dropped off at the Township Recycling Center at 266 Crosswicks Road during the following hours:

 Other items that can be dropped off at the Township Recycling Center: